Barilla to invest 50 million euros to upgrade world's biggest pasta plant

-PARMA, Italy Italian food company Barilla will spend around 50 million euros (43.31 million pounds) to upgrade the world's largest factory for dry pasta, located near the city of Parma.
+PARMA, Italy (Reuters) - Italian food company Barilla will spend around 50 million euros (43.31 million pounds) to upgrade the world's largest factory for dry pasta, located near the city of Parma.

 The investment comes on top of another 50 million euros the family-owned company earmarked in February to enlarge a separate plant near Parma, which produces pasta sauces.